onefinestay/pylytics/README.rst

 Version 1
 *********

-Version 1 of pylytics is a considerable departure from previous stable versions (v.0.7.*).
+Version 1 of pylytics is a considerable departure from the previous stable version (v.0.7.0).

-Projects created pylytics versions < 1.0 are not compatible with pylytics >= 1.0.
+Projects created using pylytics versions < 1.0 are not compatible with pylytics >= 1.0.

+We recommend you version pin your old pylytics projects to v.0.7.0.

 Installing the MySQL connector